Corsinvest/cv4pve-autosnap/README.md

 * Support multiple host for HA in --host parameter es. host[:port],host1[:port],host2[:port]
 * Multiple output text,unicode,unicodeAlt,markdown,html
 * Check-Update and Upgrade application
+* Use Api token --api-token parameter

+## Api token

+From version 6.2 of Proxmox VE is possible to use [Api token](https://pve.proxmox.com/pve-docs/pveum-plain.html).
+This feature permit execute Api without using user and password.
+If using **Privilege Separation** when create api token remember specify in permission.

 ## Configuration and use